-The 2016 FotoEvidence Book Award competition will be open for submissions November 1st, 2015.
+The 2016 FotoEvidence Book Award competition is now open for submissions.
 Deadline January 15th.
 2016 Winners of the 2016 FotoEvidence Book Award will be announced February 20, 2016.

 The annual FotoEvidence Book Award will recognize a documentary photographer whose project demonstrates courage and commitment in addressing a violation of human rights, a significant injustice or an assault on human dignity.
 The selected project will be published in a book, as part of a series of FotoEvidence books dedicated to the work of photographers whose commitment and courage create an awareness of social injustice.

-The Book Award winner and up to four other selected finalists will be exhibited on the FotoEvidence web site and at a Bronx Documentary Center exhibition in New York City during the fall of 2016.
+The Book Award winner and up to four other selected finalists will be exhibited on the FotoEvidence web site and in New York City during the fall of 2016.

 - The competition is open to professional and amateur photographers and photographers collectives.